Generative Human Geometry Distribution: Experiments and Results

 \subsubsection{Network Architecture}

 We experiment to validate that the auto-decoder outperforms the existing auto-encoders for our task.
 The auto-encoder learns features from the input, requiring more computations and being potentially constrained by the input’s representation capacity.

-We adopt the 3D representation network VectorSet~\cite{biao2023VecSet} as the encoder for the auto-encoder and take $50,000$ input points, balancing representation capability and memory consumption.
-Since VectorSet uses independent embeddings rather than a feature map, we treat each pixel of the feature map $\mathbb{R}^{24\times 24 \times 8}$ as an individual embedding, yielding 576 embeddings (FeatureMap).
-To further ensure a fair comparison, we introduce an additional model where we replace our feature map decompression module (Fig.~\ref{fig:pipeline} (b)) with the one proposed by VectorSet, maintaining as much of the VectorSet architecture as possible (VectorSet).
+We adopt the 3D representation network VecSet~\cite{biao2023VecSet} as the encoder for the auto-encoder and take $50,000$ input points, balancing representation capability and memory consumption.
+Since VecSet uses independent embeddings rather than a feature map, we treat each pixel of the feature map $\mathbb{R}^{24\times 24 \times 8}$ as an individual embedding, yielding 576 embeddings (FeatureMap).
+To further ensure a fair comparison, we introduce an additional model where we replace our feature map decompression module (Fig.~\ref{fig:pipeline} (b)) with the one proposed by VecSet, maintaining as much of the VecSet architecture as possible (VecSet).

 The experiment is conducted on the THuman2 dataset~\cite{tao2021function4d}.
 As shown in Tab.~\ref{tab:vecset_surface_distance}, we report the average distance between the synthesized points and the surface.
 While converting independent embeddings to a feature map improves reconstruction accuracy, the results remain inferior to our proposed auto-decoder.